alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/start-pages.md

 team at GDS.
 The start page and the content in your service should complement each other.

-Contact the team via Zendesk to ask for a start page when you're close to your beta launch.
+Contact the team the [GOV.UK Support form](https://support.production.alphagov.co.uk/new_feature_request/new) to ask for a start page when you're close to your beta launch.
 You should include:

 + what the service is and who it's for